Line lasing in a two-dimensional lattice of orbital photonic resonators: Numerical model of lasing

 The photon field is coupled to the exciton reservoir $n_{l,m}^{\text{J}}$ (active gain medium) at each site $\{l,m\}$ pumped by the external laser.
 The $p_x$ and $p_y$ modes of the B sites share a common reservoir whose dynamics is given by:

 The $\hbar$ prefactor on the left hand side has been added for consistency of units.
 The $s$ modes in the A and C micropillars have individual reservoirs:

 The pump profile is given by $P_{l,m}^\text{J}$.
 The factor of 2 in Eq.~(\ref{eq:n_shared}) is a geometric factor: It accounts for the larger size of the B micropillars whose reservoir is about twice as large as for the A and C pillars. \(\Gamma_e\) is the decay rate of the reservoir.
 As mentioned above, $\Gamma_d$ is the emission rate into the photon field.
-The values of those parameters used in the simulations are \(\Gamma_e = 0.417\,\mu\mathrm{eV}\) and $\Gamma_d= 1.52\,\mu\mathrm{eV}$, which fall in the typical range of parameters used in micropillar lattices under non-resonant excitation~\cite{Baboux2018, Fontaine2022}.
+The values of the parameters used in the simulations are \(\Gamma_e = 0.417\,\mu\mathrm{eV}\) and $\Gamma_d= 1.52\,\mu\mathrm{eV}$, which fall in the typical range of parameters used in micropillar lattices under non-resonant excitation~\cite{Baboux2018, Fontaine2022}.
 The pump profile $P_{l,m}^\text{J}$ is implemented as two discretized elongated Gaussian spots applied along the horizontal and vertical lines of the lattice corresponding to the experimental conditions of Fig.~\ref{fig6}.
 At each site, the pump intensity is assigned based on its position along the Gaussian envelope.
 The site at which the horizontal and vertical spots intersect receives contributions from both spots.
 The time evolution of the photon field and the reservoir populations are computed using the ode45 solver, which implements an explicit Runge-Kutta (4,5) method based on the Dormand–Prince pair.
 This solver uses adaptive step sizing to efficiently and accurately integrate coupled nonlinear differential equations.
+We compute the photon fields and reservoir densities in the steady state at long times after switching on the laser excitation $P_{l,m}^\text{J}$.